Why Join SLHF?

 SLHF is an umbrella organisation for local history societies.
 There are local history groups all over Scotland, but sometimes these groups are unaware of what is happening elsewhere.
 SLHF helps you to share information and expertise.
-The journal Scottish Local History offers an outlet for your research and the articles you write, if your own society does not publish research.
+The journal Scottish Local History offers an outlet for your research and the articles you write.
 Research which is relevant to Scotland as a whole is particularly welcome.

 SLHF can publicise your society’s activities to a wider audience, or you can get ideas for speakers or events from other societies.

 Find out more on Events.

 If you are a professional working in a heritage environment, SLHF helps you to keep in touch with your public, to share information with each other, and to promote your services and events.
 We welcome reports about your services to publish in Scottish Local History, the newsletter Clish-Clash and on our website.

 Find out about more: Contribute.

 The membership year runs from 1 October to 30 September each year.